 Colombia is excellent for tasty food, although not so excellent for the waistline.
 I’ve fallen head-over-heels in love with arepas, which are kind of like pancakes made with corn flour, but which vary dramatically in nature by region, from savoury to sweet, plain to stuffed.
 The arepas con queso (stuffed with cheese ohmysweetlord) are most commonly found in Bogota, anywhere from street stalls to fast food joints to fancy restaurants.

-Head to the coast (or to the right fast food joint in Bogota) and you’ll find arepas stuffed with eggs and/or ground beef (and then deep fried), which are sinfully delightful.
+Head to the coast (or to a Bogota fast food joint) and you’ll find arepas stuffed with eggs and/or ground beef (and then deep fried), which are sinfully delightful.
 Goodness knows how many other kinds of arepas I haven’t yet discovered, but for this I’m sure my arteries are thanking me.

 Colombia is not one of those countries.
 Not only is the coffee good, but it is drunk with enthusiasm, at all times of day.
 It’s strong, served in small cups, and most Colombians prefer it black (they call it tinto).
 I’m currently writing this at 2am, trying hard to come down from my daily coffee rush.